 Databox takes this one step further by giving you hundreds of free, pre-made content marketing dashboards.

-The only downside here is that your content marketing dashboard won’t be entirely custom to your goals, but with all the options available, you may be able to find a close match.
+These content marketing dashboards are all pre-configured.
+They may not be entirely custom to your goals but with all the options available, you'll probably be able to find a close match.

 This option will take the longest time to create, as you’ll have to manually extract and update the content marketing data within your dashboard.